Rowing

 • All activities must be supervised.

-• Instructor in supervisor/instructor boat must be within 500m (1640') of students during all on-water sessions.
+• Qualified Instructor in Teacher/Monitor boat must be within 500m (1640') of students during all on-water sessions.

 Refer to the Swim Test section for the swim test supervision ratios.

-• One supervisor/instructor boat must be assigned for every 9 rowers.
+• One Teacher/Monitor boat must be assigned for every 9 rowers.

-• Viking Boats: 1 instructor per 15 students.
+• Viking Boats: 1 Qualified Instructor per 15 students.

 Refer to the definition of Instructional Time.